-I live in the Baker Neighborhood and sell a lot of homes there.
-If you have any questions about Baker or any other Denver Communities give me a call!
+Also, I live in the Historic Baker Neighborhood and sell a lot of homes there.
+If you have any questions about Baker, or other Denver neighborhoods, give me a call!

 Developers have rediscovered Platt Park and are building new homes and duplexes that fit this area’s energetic spirit.
 Bounded by Downing, Broadway, Evans and I-25, Platt Park is seeing many of its older homes remodeled for 21st century living.
 Schools and businesses cater to growing numbers of young families in the area.
 Old South Pearl Street’s charming shops and restaurants draw people from all over the city, as do the antique shops on South Broadway.